openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 ## Abstract

-This change allows for the `<Electrostatics>` tag to optionally specify that different methods shouuld be used for periodic (i.e. condensed-phase) and non-periodic (i.e. gas phase) systems.
+This change allows for the `<Electrostatics>` tag to optionally specify that different methods should be used for periodic (i.e. condensed-phase) and non-periodic (i.e. gas phase) systems.
 This in particular enables a force field to specify that PME should be used for periodic systems and no cutoff should be used for non-periodic systems.